blockchainsllc/slock-js/modules/README.md

 # Module

 Each Module as describes in this folders can be configured seperatly and has no direct dependency.
-The Exchange of Data between the modules only works by sending events on the mein-event-bus.
+The Exchange of Data between the modules only works by sending events on the main-event-bus.
 So the worst case if forgetting to include a module might be, that nobody handles the event and nothng happens.

 ## admin